cockroachdb/docs/cockroachcloud/create-your-cluster.md

 {% include cockroachcloud/filter-tabs/create-cluster-cloud.md %}

 This page walks you through the process of creating a {{ site.data.products.dedicated }} cluster.
-Note that only [{{ site.data.products.db }} org administrators](authorization.html#org-administrator-legacy) can create clusters.
+Note that only [{{ site.data.products.db }} org administrators](authorization.html#org-administrator-legacy) or users with cluster creator / cluster admin roles assigned at organization scope can create clusters.
 If you are a Developer and need to create a cluster, contact your {{ site.data.products.db }} Administrator.

 {{site.data.alerts.callout_success}}
 To create and connect to a 30-day free {{ site.data.products.dedicated }} cluster and run your first query, see the [Quickstart](quickstart-trial-cluster.html).